willa75/item_catalog/README.md

 Code for one of my full stack web developer nanodegree projects. *Recommeded to have [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)*

+This was built for Udacity's fullstack nanodegree program:
-You will develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+An application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.
 To get started with the application follow the steps below:

 1. Open Terminal/CMD and navigate to the directory of the project
 2. (optional but recommended) Run `virtualenv env`